 Today - C# is our preferred development environment, for both Windows Form and Web based solutions.

-Our favourite tool when starting a new project is CaliberRM.
+Once a favourite tool when starting a new project is CaliberRM.
 CaliberRM is a powerful requirement management system that enables a team to deliver applications that meet end-users specifications.

 With CaliberRM not only can we define the project, but it has exceptional requirement change management, to allow us to keep on-track of all changes to a project while under development.